Recruitment

 Consider different ways of reaching people, including how you structure your job adverts, job descriptions and interview process.
 This can ensure you reach the widest pool possible, attract people with different perspectives and fresh ideas and get the right person for the job.

 Alternative recruitment paths can be a cost effective way to trial future employees.
 In addition, the recruitment process is often supported by an organisation or Job Centre.
-Work placements and internships can also solve a short term project challenge without the longer term commitment of employing someone full time.
+Work placements and internships can also solve a short term project challenge without the longer term commitment of employing someone full-time.

-What are you interested in?
+What recruitment method are you interested in?

 Recruiting work-ready individuals.